nspcc-dev/neo-go/docs/notary.md

 4. Construct the list of main transaction attributes (that will be `Attributes` transaction field).
 The list must include `NotaryAssisted` attribute with `NKeys` equals the overall number of the keys to be collected excluding notary and other contract-based witnesses.
-For m out of n multisignature request `NKeys = n`.
-For multiple standard signature request, signers `NKeys` equals the standard signature signers count.
+For m out of n multisignature signer `NKeys = n`.
+For standard signature signer `NKeys = 1`.
+For contract signer `NKeys = 0`.
+For custom AppCall-based signer `NKeys` equals to the overall number of arguments of the calling contract.
 5. Construct a list of accounts (`wallet.Account` structure from the `wallet` package) to calculate network fee for the transaction using the following rules.
 This list will be used in the next step.